netdata/netdata/docs/cloud/manage/view-plan-billing.md

 Every time you purchase or renew a Plan, two separate Invoices are generated:

 - One Invoice includes the recurring fees of the Plan you have chosen

 - The other Invoice includes your monthly “On Demand - Usage”.

-         Right after the activation of your subscription you will receive a zero value Invoice since you had no usage when you subscribed.
-Starting next month you will receive an Invoice based on your monthly usage.
+  Right after the activation of your subscription, you will receive a zero value Invoice since you had no usage when you subscribed.

+  On the following month you will receive an Invoice based on your monthly usage.

 You can find some further details on the [Netdata Plans page](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/plans.md#plans).